SuperMarcus/NineAnimator/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a report to help us improve
+about: Create a report to help us improve.
+Please read and edit the contents of this issue
 title: "[BUG] Replace with Description"
 labels: bug
 assignees: ''